bt3gl/building_blog/content/heroku_crash.md

 ---
 Enjoy!
-This article was originally posted [here](https://coderwall.com/p/pstm1w/deploying-a-flask-app-at-heroku).
+This article was originally posted [here](https://coderwall.com/p/pstm1w/deploying-a-flask-app-at-heroku), and it has over 43k views!